valll94/gpu-power-limiter/README.md

 2. Python 3 installed
 3. pynvml package installed: `pip install pynvml`

+**Note:** This system has been tested on Arch Linux and has not been verified on other Linux distributions.

 ### Installation

 The easiest way to install is using the provided installation script: